OpenDSA/OpenDSA/RST/en/Glossary.rst

       A list-like structure in which elements may be inserted or removed from only one end.

+   stack frame
+      Frame of data that pushed into and poped from call stack

    stale pointer
       Within the context of a :term:`buffer pool` or